FMCG consumption slips in July-Sep but industry logs price-led growth of 13 pc: Report | Business

 Besides, macro-economic factors such as high commodity prices continued to impact consumption growth during the quarter, added the FMCG Snapshot released by NielsenIQ’s Retail Intelligence team.

-''This was seen especially in staple foods like cooking mediums (edible oils), habit-forming foods like hot beverages such as tea, and impulse foods like salty snacks and confectionery.
-Volume growth is driven by packaged rice, breakfast cereals, butter margarine, and chocolates,'' it added.
+''This was seen especially in staple foods like cooking mediums (edible oils), habit-forming foods like hot beverages such as tea and impulse foods like salty snacks and confectionery.
+Volume growth is driven by packaged rice, breakfast cereals, butter margarines, and chocolates,'' it added.

+According to NielsenIQ’s FMCG Snapshot, FMCG industry sales volumes for July-September 2021 grew only 1.2 per cent while the rest 11.3 per cent was price-led growth.
+In June quarter, the industry had logged 36.9 per cent growth in which volume growth had contributed 18.5 per cent and rest 15.5 per cent was price-led growth on a year-on-year basis.
+Similarly, in January-March, it had a 9.5 per cent growth in which 4.9 was volume growth and rest 4.4 was price-led growth.

+''In July-September quarter of 2021, macro-economic factors continued to impact consumption growth, with high Consumer Price Index.
+However, unemployment rate has eased out led by Rural India.
+The Index of Industrial production (IIP) growth looks good in the quarter albeit due to base effect as IIP had a sharp dip in Q3 (July-September) of 2020,'' it said.

 Moreover, small players were impacted the most while large players consolidated, the report said.

-Of the total value growth of the FCMG industry in the September quarter, as compared to a year ago, 76 percent contribution came from large manufacturers, while small players had just 2 percent, the rest coming from mid-size players, it added.
+Of the total value growth of the FCMG industry in September quarter, as compared to a year ago, 76 per cent contribution came from large manufacturers, while small players had just 2 per cent, the rest coming from mid-size players, it added.

 The e-commerce channel growth remained steady during the quarter on account of the base effect, given the high growth of foods in e-commerce post the first wave of COVID-19 in the country.